NeCTAR-RC/nectar-training/package06/sections/storageRecommendations.markdown

 * Use the Object Store for individual files which you want to have easy access to from many locations, or which you would like to easily share with collaborators.

-* For very large data demands, you may consider using Volumes, or try to get an RDSI allocation.
-Check with the individual RDSI node if the data is backed up, or if users need to take care of it themselves.
+* For very large data demands, you may also consider using Volumes.

 {% BgBox important %}
 {% include /docLinks.markdown %}